drecom/resource-loader-inspector/README.md

 And of course this gives an impact to the application performance, so this module should be used only under the development environment.

-Otherwise you can turn of the HEAD request feature by giving `false` to the second argument of `observe` and `recollect` method.
+Otherwise you can turn of the HEAD request feature by giving `false` to the second argument of `attach` and `recollect` method.